iskylurn/NEXUS/README.md

 cd network-api/clients/cli
 ```
 ## 4. Custom RAM
 By default, Nexus asks for ~4GB RAM per Thread.
-If you want to run max Threads, your might crash.
-Let's fix that.

-## Why are we doing this?
-Nexus allocates RAM based on the number of threads.
 If you don't change the default value, the math looks like this:
 - Default: 4GB per Thread × 8 Threads = 32GB RAM needed.
-By changing the value to 2,000,000,000 (2GB), you make it efficient:
+By changing the value to 2000000000 (2GB), you make it efficient:
-- Custom: 2GB per thread × 8 threads = 16GB RAM needed.
+- Custom: 2GB per Thread × 8 threads = 16GB RAM needed.

--
-##Quick Guide for 8 Threads
+Quick Guide for 8 Threads
 - For ~2GB per Thread: Change the number to 2000000000
 - For ~3GB per Thread: Change the number to 3000000000
--

 1. Open the config file:
 ```bash